-The Nominating/Corporate Governance Committee is a standing committee of the Board of Directors.
+The Nominating/Corporate Governance Committee (the “Committee”) is a standing committee of the Board of Directors (the “Board”).
 The Committee assists the Board by developing and implementing corporate governance guidelines, by identifying and recommending qualified individuals to serve as members of the Board, by evaluating and recommending the size and composition of the Board and its committees, and by monitoring a process to assess the effectiveness of the Board and its committees.

 This Charter governs the structure and operation of the Committee.
 The Committee will review and reassess the Charter at least once each year and recommend any changes it considers appropriate to the Board for approval.
-The Committee shall be comprised of at least two members of the Board of Directors and each member of the Committee shall meet the independence requirements of the New York Stock Exchange and the Company’s corporate governance guidelines.
-Members of the Committee shall be appointed, and may be removed, by the Board of Directors.
+The Committee shall be comprised of at least two members of the Board and each member of the Committee shall meet the independence requirements of the New York Stock Exchange and the Company’s corporate governance guidelines.
+Members of the Committee shall be appointed, and may be removed, by the Board.

 The Committee shall have the sole authority to retain and terminate any search firm to assist in identifying and recruiting candidates for membership to the Board, including the sole authority to approve related fees and retention terms.
 The Committee shall also have authority to retain outside counsel and any other advisors the Committee, in its sole discretion, may deem appropriate.
+The Company shall provide appropriate funding, as determined by the Committee, for payment of the compensation to any outside counsel and advisors engaged by the Committee.
 The Committee shall have the authority to delegate any of its responsibilities to such subcommittees as the Committee may deem appropriate in its sole discretion.

 The Committee shall have the following duties and responsibilities: